-1. Unlawful trafficking.
+- 1. Unlawful trafficking.
 It is unlawful for a person to traffick in certain synthetic hallucinogenic drugs if the person intentionally or knowingly trafficks in what the person knows or believes to be a certain synthetic hallucinogenic drug, which is in fact a certain synthetic hallucinogenic drug listed in section 2390.
-For purposes of this section, "traffick" has the same meaning as in Title 17-A, section 1101, subsection 17.

-2. Penalties.
-The following penalties apply.

-A. A person who violates this section commits a Class E crime.

-B. A person who violates this section after having been previously adjudicated of violating this section commits a Class D crime.

-3. Use of a motor vehicle.
+For purposes of this section, "traffick" has the same meaning as in Title 17-A, section 1101, subsection 17. - 2.
+Penalties.
+The following penalties apply. - A. A person who violates this section commits a civil violation for which a fine of not more than \$1,000 may be adjudged. - B. A person who violates this section after having been previously adjudicated of violating this section commits a Class D crime. - 3.
+Use of a motor vehicle.
 If a person uses a motor vehicle to facilitate the trafficking in a certain synthetic hallucinogenic drug listed in section 2390, the court may, in addition to other authorized penalties, suspend the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license for a period not to exceed 5 years.
 A suspension may not begin until after any period of incarceration is served.
-If the court suspends a person's driver's license or permit, privilege to operate a motor vehicle or robtain a license, the court shall notify the Secretary of State of the suspension and the court shall take physical custody of the person's license or permit.
-The Secretary of State may not reinstate the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license unless the person demonstrates that, after having been released and discharged from any period of incarceration ordered by the court.
+If the court suspends a person's driver's license or permit, privilege to operate a motor vehicle or right to apply for or obtain a license, the court shall notify the Secretary of State of the suspension and the court shall take physical custody of the person's license or permit.
+The Secretary of State may not reinstate the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license unless the person demonstrates that, after having been released and discharged from any period of incarceration that may have been ordered, the person has served the period of suspension ordered by the court. - 4.
+Repeal.
+This section is repealed June 15, 2013.